osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 A pool's liquidity is consisted of two assets: asset0 and asset1.
 In all pools, asset0 will be the lexicographically smaller of the two assets.
 At the current price tick, the bucket at this tick consists of a mix of both asset0 and asset1 and is called the virtual liquidity of the pool (or "L" for short).
 Any positions set below the current price are consisted solely of asset0 while positions above the current price only contain asset1.

-Therefore in `Mint`, we can either provide liquidity above or below the current price, which would act as limit orders, or decide to provide liquidity at current price.
+Therefore in `Mint`, we can either provide liquidity above or below the current price, which would act as range (limit) orders or decide to provide liquidity at the current price.

 As declared in the API for mint, users provide the upper and lower tick to denote the range they want to provide the liquidity for.
 The users are also prompted to provide the amount of token0 and token1 they desire to receive.
 The liquidity that needs to be provided for the token0 and token1 amount provided would be then calculated by the following methods: